microsoft/Reactors/workshop-resources/ai-services/AI_1/computer-vision-translator/site-creation.md

 1. Take a moment to browse the files that were copied into the project directory.
 Verify that they include:

-- **app.py**, which holds the Python code that drives the site
+- **app.py**: Holds the Python code that drives the site.
-- **templates/index.html**, the template for the home page
+- **templates/index.html**: The template for the home page.
-- **templates/base.html**, the template the remainder inherits from
+- **templates/base.html**: The template the remainder inherits from.
-- **templates/translate.html**, the template for translating signs
+- **templates/translate.html**: The template for translating signs.
-- **templates/train.html**, the template for training faces
+- **templates/train.html**: The template for training faces.
-- **templates/detect.html**, the template for detecting faces
+- **templates/detect.html**: The template for detecting faces.
-- **static/main.css**, which contains CSS to dress up the home page
+- **static/main.css**: Contains CSS to dress up the home page.
-- **static/banner.jpg**, which contains the website banner
+- **static/banner.jpg**: Contains the website banner.
-- **static/placeholder.jpg**, which contains a placeholder image for photos that have yet to be uploaded
+- **static/placeholder.jpg**: Contains a placeholder image for photos that have yet to be uploaded.

-> **NOTE:** We won't be focusing on working with HTML during this course.
-Again, we want to be able to focus on the code necessary for Cognitive Services.
+> **NOTE:** We won't be working with HTML during this course.
+Again, we want to focus on the code necessary for Azure Cognitive Services.

 ## Test the starter site